-We are super excited to introduce you to our 🎉New Core-Dev: Dickson Neoh @dicksonneoh7— AI Fast Track (@ai_fast_track) March 17, 2022
+We are super excited to introduce you to our 🎉New Core-Dev: Dickson Neoh @dicksonneoh7— Farid (@ai_fast_track) March 17, 2022

 Dickson is actively contributing to IceVision.
 He ardently helps IceVision users in our Discord Community.

 We are very happy to have him on our team! pic.twitter.com/SO1qLHkarm